MoonPoet/xaprb-src/content/blog/my-stereo-system.md

 The rest of the components are things I already had: some headphone-to-coax adapters, 14-gauge speaker wire, and so on.
 The UPS is important to protect the components from electrical damage.

+The Cambridge amplifier doesn't have a separate subwoofer output.
+I put a Y-splitter into the line-out from the Chromecast Audio, sending it to both the powered subwoofer and the Cambridge.
+I adjusted the gain controls on the Klipsch and the Cambridge, set the low-pass filter on the Klipsch to its maximum frequency, and reduced the bass slightly on the Cambridge so it limits low frquencies to the ELACs.
+I had to experiment to balance the crossover frequency and the volume levels, and then I simply leave these controls alone and control the overall volume with the Chromecast Audio's output controls.
+As you can imagine, a 400-watt powered subwoofer does not need to be worked very hard to keep up with the ELACs.
+Having lots of power in the subwoofer means it's able to handle normal volumes faithfully.

-I mostly listen to my music from an iPhone or iPad over AirPlay via an Apple AirPort Express.
+I mostly listen to my music from an iPhone or iPad over AirPlay  via an Apple AirPort Express. (update: I really love the Chromecast Audio, it's better than AirPlay for Spotify).
 Despite the theoretical problems with this (lossy compression, inferior components), the reality is lossy compression artifacts at 256kbps AAC or 320kbps MP3 are minor compared to the quality degradation of nearly any speakers you can buy.

 I listen this way because it's extremely convenient, and convenience enables more listening, which is where I get my enjoyment.
 (I used to design and build speaker enclosures myself.
 I learned to appreciate fine audio from a relative who's made his living designing custom systems for wealthy people.
 I've listened to music on systems costing hundreds of thousands of dollars.
 I don't think the high price makes it more enjoyable.)